JA1TYE/tt06-TYE-tiny-cpu/docs/instruction_set_summary.md

 SCF instruction copies flag bits to the condition bit based on bit mask in the instruction bit[3:0].
 For example, if the instruciton bit[3:0] is 8 (4'b1000), Carry flag is copied to the condition bit.

-You can make conditional branch instruction in combination with GOTO instuction and SCF instruction.
+You can make conditional branch instruction in combination with GOTO instruction and SCF instruction.
 For example, "Branch if carry" instruction can be achieved like below:
 ```C
 //Set jump destination address (0xff00) to $6 and $7
 LDI $6,0xff